Word Template Project Template

 You cannot add additional classes to the code file behind a document, workbook, or worksheet.
 You must add new files to your project to contain any classes you want to write.

-Microsoft Visual Studio 2005 Tools for the Microsoft Office System generates these hidden files.
+Visual Studio Tools for Office generates several hidden files.
 Do not modify these files manually; they are regenerated when changes are made to the project and they do not retain manual modifications.

-.Designer (.vb file for Visual Basic or .cs file for Visual C#) - A read-only code file that provides helper implementations for objects in the document, including code to instantiate objects correctly.
+ThisDocument.Designer (.vb file or .cs file) - A read-only code file that provides helper implementations for objects in the document, including code to instantiate objects correctly.

-<Document Name>.Designer.xml - A read-only declarative representation of programmable objects such as custom controls that are not a part of Visual Studio Tools for Office by default.
+Document Name.Designer.xml - A read-only declarative representation of programmable objects such as custom controls that are not part of Visual Studio Tools for Office by default.
 This file is generated when you add a custom control to the document.

-<Document Name>.Designer (.vb file for Visual Basic or .cs file for Visual C#) - A read-only code file that provides helper implementations for custom controls.
+Document Name.Designer (.vb file or .cs file) - A read-only code file that provides helper implementations for custom controls.
 This file is generated when you add a custom control to the document.

-Microsoft .NET Framework assemblies - A collection of references to some of the Microsoft .NET Framework assemblies that are used when developing Visual Studio Tools for Office solutions.
+.NET Framework assemblies that are used when you develop Visual Studio Tools for Office solutions.